keltia/octopress/source/_posts/2015-06-11-second-day-at-bsdcan-2015-devsummit.md

 categories: freebsd devsummit bsdcan english ottawa
 ---

 Second day of the devsummit at BSDCan.
 Two working groups for me (Doc WG and LibXO) and some other things.
 See below.
+This is a followup on yesterday's [post](/2015/06/11/second-day-at-bsdcan-2015-devsummit/)
 <!--more-->
 Devsummit — doc WG
 ------------------